Network-Level Prompt and Trait Leakage in Local Research Agents: Ontology-aware Behavioral Leakage Score

-From the adversary’s perspective, a reconstructed prompt poses a significant privacy risk if it induces the same browsing behavior as the user’s original input.
-Even when the textual form differs, the sensitive intent is revealed through replicated domain visits and task flows.
-Existing metrics focus on textual resemblance and therefore miss such cases.
 We introduce \textit{OBELS (Ontology-aware Behavioral Leakage Scores)}, a multi-metric scoring scheme that decomposes leakage into dimensions of preserved functionality, domain targets, and semantic entities, providing a structured alignment with attacker goals and real-world agent behavior.